Average order value (AOV)

 Top 10 product listing pages

-This query creates a Snowflake dashboard tile that displays the path of the top 10 product listing pages that generated the highest AOV.
+The following query creates a Snowflake dashboard tile that displays the paths of the top 10 product listing pages that generated the highest contribution to AOV.

 with revenue_normalization as (